iwollmann/PoshWorkflowTestUI/README.md

 # PoshWorkflowTestUI
-A workflow application using [PoshWebDriver](https://github.com/iwollmann/PoshWebDriver)
+A WPF application hosting a workflow application using [PoshWebDriver](https://github.com/iwollmann/PoshWebDriver)

 The purpose of this project is to guide the evolving of [PoshWebDriver](https://github.com/iwollmann/PoshWebDriver) project.